 1. Secure all of your packing supplies.

 Most households need several medium-sized boxes to pack plates and dishes.
-You don’t want to use one massive container because that increases the risk of breakage.
-You can purchase each box new or take advantage of free used ones – they need to be sturdy.
+However, you don’t want to use one massive container because that increases the risk of breakage.
+Instead, you can purchase each box new or take advantage of free used ones – they need to be sturdy.

-You also need a newsprint or packing paper, packing tape, and a marker to label the box with the plates or dishes you pack.
+It would help if you also had a newsprint or packing paper, packing tape, and a marker to label the box with the plates or dishes you pack.

 2. Reinforce the bottom of the box.

 Dinnerware gets surprisingly heavy.
-It helps to place some packing tape along the container’s bottom to give it some extra strength.
+It helps place some packing tape along the container’s bottom to give it extra strength.
 Adding a couple of layers is a best practice.
 Press your hand into the barrier to test its power, and add a third tape layer if necessary.

 Take some of the newsprint or packing paper and ball it up into packing “wads.”
 Place a layer along the bottom of the box.

 3. Start wrapping each dish or plate.

 Glamorous and luxurious dinnerware should get individually wrapped with an air-reinforced product, such as bubble wrap.
-Although this packing material is expensive and challenging to recycle, it also better supports the dishes and plates.
+Although this packing material is expensive and challenging to recycle, it supports the dishes and plates better.

 Most families can wrap each dish with newsprint or packing paper to have a successful moving experience.
 Place the first plate in the center of the sheet, careful to flip one corner over the item until it is completely covered.

 Please take the next dish, placing it on top of the first.
-Wrap the remaining three corners over the second plate.
+Then, wrap the remaining three corners over the second plate.

 Secure the work with packing tape.
 Continue to repeat this process until you have all of your dinnerware appropriately wrapped.